 Ever since the days of Theodore Roosevelt, U.S. Presidents have used the Antiquities Act to permanently protect national treasures for the benefit of current and future generations.
 The Grand Canyon and the Statue of Liberty are among the sites designated under the century-old law.
 More recently, presidents of both parties, including Bill Clinton, George W. Bush and Barack Obama, have used the Act to grant a legacy of natural resource protection for the nation they served.
 Regrettably, it appears we will now have to fight to defend both individual monuments and the Antiquities Act itself.

-The good news is that our nation's federal marine protected areas (MPAs) enjoy widespread support from communities and citizens for the enormous benefits that they provide.
-Science from around the world shows that MPAs are one of the most effective ways to protect and restore the ocean, including the rich diversity of animals and plants found in the marine environment.
-MPAs also provide important economic and social benefits through supporting coastal recreation and tourism and promoting the sustainability of fisheries.
+The good news is that our nation's monument designations enjoy widespread support from communities and citizens for the enormous benefits that they provide.
+Science from around the world shows that protected areas are one of the most effective ways to protect and restore ecological systems, including the rich diversity of animals and plants found in the marine environment.
+Protected areas also provide important economic and social benefits through supporting recreation, tourism and other industries dependent on healthy ecosystems.

 Given the immense value that protected areas - both marine and terrestrial - provide to states and communities, it's no surpise that a bipartisan group of 325 state legislators from 44 states have sent a letter to President Trump raising strong concerns with the unprecedented action to review public lands.
 "Public support for protecting special places is strong, and many small communities increasingly depend on tourism and the growing outdoor recreation economy," said Washington State Senator Kevin Ranker.
 "The effort to eliminate or shrink national monuments risks $45 billion generated nationwide by public lands, including national monuments."

 The Surfrider Foundation will continue to fight to protect our nation's outstanding marine protected areas through national advocacy and regional campaigns with partners.
-Please join us in this effort by submitting your comments in support of the Antiquities Act, Marine Monuments, and National Marine Sancturies before the July 10th deadline.
+Please join us in this effort by submitting your comments in support of the Antiquities Act and Marine Monuments before the July 10th deadline.

-To access the Department of the Interior's public comment portal click here and enter "DOI-2017-0002 " in the search bar.
-Thank you for speaking out in support of marine monuments and sanctuaries!
+To access the Dept. of Interior's public comment portal click here and enter "DOI-2017-0002 " in the search bar.
+Suggested points to include are listed below.
+Thank you for speaking out in support of national monuments!